From Xojo Documentation

 Below is a list of commonly used Window events, properties and methods.
 Refer to Window in the Language Reference for the complete list.

-- Called when the window opens.
+Open - Called when the window is about to open.
 This is a good place for code that initializing the window.

 Your Desktop apps can have several different types of windows.
 The window type is set by its Type property.
 Some types, however, are rarely used in modern apps and are retained only for historical reasons and backward compatibility.
 A few specialized windows are supported only on Mac.